 I use three color wheels, each based on one of the 3 primary colors, then achieve the intermediate colors by applying the Golden Ratio expressed through the Fibonacci Sequence.

 Many great thinkers throughout history, ranging from poets and painters to physicians and philosophers, have surmised the likelihood of an underlying unifying order to all things of the universe, both material and immaterial.
-Quite often this mysterious unifying order has been equated to equations.
-That is, great thinkers often point towards mathematical sequences and equations as the basis for or an explanation of the origins of all things.
+Quite often this mysterious underpinning has been understood as equations and mathematical sequences providing the basis for or as an explanation of the origins of all things.

 The Fibonacci Sequence (1, 1, 2, 3, 5, 8, 13, 21, 34, 55, etc.) is called a recursive sequence in that each number equals the sum of the two preceding numbers.
 This building or layering of numbers, when applied to material structures, creates a self-repeating curvature, a basic geometric shape that is seen in virtually all natural creations such as shells, leaves, flowers and even human anatomy.
 This geometric shape, or recursive sequence of numbers, is scalable to the immaterial realms as well.
 Divisions of space in the form of color, light and sound can also be found to exhibit this fundamental sequence of numbers as expressed through energy.